mfeemster/keysharp/README.md

 	+ Passing `GetCommandLine` to `DllCall()` won't work exactly as the examples show.
 Instead, the type must be `Ptr` and the result must be wrapped in `StrGet()` like:
 		+ `StrGet(DllCall("GetCommandLine", "ptr"))`
 		+ This holds true for any function which returns a pointer to memory which was allocated inside of a Dll.
+* `ImageSearch()` takes an options string as a fifth parameter, rather than inserted in the string before the `imageFile` parameter.
 * In AHK, when applied to a power operation, the unary operators apply to the entire result.
 So `-x**y` really means `-(x**y)`.
 	+ In Keysharp, this behavior is different due to an inability to resolve bugs in the original code.
 So follow these rules instead:
 		+ To negate the result of a power operation, use parentheses: `-(x**y)`.